The following error message may be displayed on your Windows computer:

 Method 1: Scan and Remove Boot Sector Virus

-To scan the MBR of your system, use a reliable Antivirus tool, such as Antivirus Plus and scan the boot sector of your system.
+To scan the MBR of your system, use a reliable Antivirus tool, such as STOPzilla Antivirus and scan the boot sector of your system.
 If there is an infection in the boot sector, your antivirus tool should clean it and resolve the problem.

 If the error is not caused due to a boot sector virus, perform the following tasks.